 During closures, adjacent corridors, including residential areas with limited vehicle capacity, have been impacted.
 Flooding also threatens nearby parklands, blueberry fields and residences.

-The city will reduce negative impacts in the project area through the planned mitigation measures by reducing the recurrence of flooding, preventing further roadway sinkage and culvert warping.
+The city will reduce negative impacts in the project area through the planned mitigation measures by reducing the recurrence of flooding, and preventing further roadway sinkage and culverts from warping.

 -